BrockCSC/project-euler/README.md

 How you can help us
 -------------------

-We want to solve as many unique problems as possible.
-We need your help to do so.
+We want to solve as many problems as possible.
+We need **your** help to do so!
 The list of problems is ever-growing as Project Euler is always adding new problems.

-If someone from our group has already solved a certain problem, please try to solve a different one.
+When adding your solution, make sure it's a method of finding the solution and not the solution itself.

-If you've already solved it or you really want to solve it, go ahead and upload your "solution" (it must be a method of finding the solution, not the solution itself).
+If a problem is already solved, please try to solve a different one.

-Though we would prefer having more unsolved problems become solved.
+For a good view of which problems have been solved, visit [brockcsc.github.com/projecteuler](http://brockcsc.github.com/projecteuler.html)

 Contribution guidelines